NetApp/harvest/docs/quickstart.md

 ### 2. Install Harvest

-Harvest is distributed as a container, tarball, and RPM and Debs.
+Harvest is distributed as a container, native tarball, and RPM and Debs.
 Pick the one that works best for you.
 More details can be found in the [installation](https://netapp.github.io/harvest/latest/install/overview/) documentation.

 For this guide, we'll use the tarball package as an example.

-Visit the [Releases page](https://github.com/NetApp/harvest/releases) and copy the `tar.gz` link for the latest release.
-For example, to download the `24.05.2` release:
+Visit the releases page and take note of the latest release.
+Update the `HARVEST_VERSION` environment variable with the latest release in the script below.
+For example, to download the `24.05.2` release you would use `HARVEST_VERSION=24.05.2`

+After updating the `HARVEST_VERSION` environment variable run the bash script to download Harvest and untar it into your `HARVEST_INSTALL_PATH` directory.

 ```bash
 HARVEST_VERSION=24.05.2